prarabdha-soni/collection-app/README.md

 There are several ways of editing your application.

-**Use Lovable**
+**Use Vercel**

-Simply visit the [Lovable Project](https://lovable.dev/projects/df7a4b15-04a5-4b4a-a138-2db118e2c456) and start prompting.
+Simply visit the [Vercel Project](https://vercel.com/projects/fos-app) and start developing.

-Changes made via Lovable will be committed automatically to this repo.
+Changes made via Vercel will be committed automatically to this repo.

 **Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
-Pushed changes will also be reflected in Lovable.
+Pushed changes will also be reflected in Vercel.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)